privacyidea/privacyidea/doc/glossary/index.rst

         scope takes only one value.

    Realms
+        Realms are meant for general logical user grouping.
 Users need to be in realms to have tokens assigned.
         A user, who is not member of a realm can not have a token assigned and can not authenticate.

         You can combine several different UserIdResolvers (see :ref:`useridresolvers`) into a realm.